modehnal/GNOMETerminalAutomation/article/presentation_article.md

         * Terminal has "2" tabs
     ```

     Debugging of this issue works very simply.
 If the common step failed to match the name or role name, which are required data fields, search the Application for these labels and print what is present.
-We can clearly see that the typo was in the name `'Filee'` and no such name exists in given Application tree.
+We can clearly see that the typo was in the name `Filee` and no such name exists in given Application tree.
 We can fix the typo and continue writting tests.

   - ### Other provided functionality.

     The qecore project provides truly a lot for our day to day use.
 I cannot list and talk about everything as this article is already very long and more is to come.
 I would still like to list a few other features.

-    - **Flatpaks** - just as we are able to load applications with `'get_application'` we also have a function to work with Flatpaks `'get_flatpak'`.
+    - **Flatpaks** - just as we are able to load applications with `get_application` we also have a function to work with Flatpaks `get_flatpak`.
     - **Backtrace** - once there is an issue with the core component we are testing and coredump is detected via `coredumpctl`, qecore will attempt to get backtrace from `gdb` after installing all available debuginfo and debugsource packages that the `gdb` will say it needs.
 This needs to be toggled on as it takes quite a lot of time and space.
 You will see the resulting backtrace attached in example report. **backtrace_from_coredump_zenity_example.html**.
     - **Logging** - we have a continuous logging of qecore and what it does.
 Once any test fails that logging data is attached to the html report to make sure qecore did not cause the mistake.
 We also can make sure the qecore is working as intended at all times.
 This logging can also be directed to the console so user will be able to see it in real time.
-You can try it in the provided project with `'$ LOGGING=true behave -kt start_via_command'`
+You can try it in the provided project with `$ LOGGING=true behave -kt start_via_command`
     - **Image matching** - from time to time there is a use case where the accessibility is not working correctly or the accessibility data is not there at all.
 For these situations we cannot do much, but we took an inspiration from OpenQA.
 In such cases we can identify widget and parts of the desktop simply with an image (`needle`) and try to find that image in the screenshot we take.
 These functions will return coordinates to us and we can click to the correct place.
 The qecore has an image matching section that can be imported and used.
 It also provides precoded steps that are used in majority of the times.
 For the times you need to adjust the execution, we provide the `Matcher` class and its methods so that you can build your custom functionality easily.
 For exact implementation and usage you can look here https://gitlab.com/dogtail/qecore/-/blob/master/qecore/image_matching.py

   - ### Summary for the qecore and why we need it.